Muthamma-BM/CODSOFT/README.md

 # To-Do List Project
-This is a simple command-line To-Do List application built using python for managing daily tasks.
+This is a simple console-based To-Do List application built using python for managing daily tasks.
 # Features
 1.Add new tasks
 2.view all tasks